 ['Drug and Alcohol Testing - DOT']

-- Employers are required to train drivers prior to participating in the testing program.
+- Employers are required to provide educational materials to drivers prior to participating in the testing program.

 - Employers are required to have supervisors trained on how to request reasonable suspicion tests before starting a program under Part 382.